tebexio/Tebex-SourceMod/README.md

 # Tebex™ SourceMod
 **Tebex™ SourceMod** is the official SourceMod plugin for the **[Tebex™](https://www.tebex.io)** server monitization platform.

 This plugin is a complete plugin to check for purchases from the Tebex™ platform and execute commands in game.

-The plugin is currently only tested against CS:GO, but may work on other games running SourceMod
+***Note: The plugin is currently only tested against CS:GO, but may work on other games running SourceMod.***

 ## Alpha
 This library is currently in development, so should be considered alpha - functions may change without warning or be untested.